Alexandrovdi/PowerBI_AI/Challenge steps/Step 2 - Dataflows.md

 ## Basic Steps to complete
 1. Login to www.powerbi.com and create a new workspace
 1. In your workspace create a new "Dataflow"
-1. Enter connection details for the database you restored in Challenge 1
+1. Enter connection details for the database you restored in Step 1
 1. Select the Products and Customers views, and the FactInternetSales and DimDate tables
 1. Select Transform data
 1. Save and refresh the dataflow